CCI-Studios/com_CCI/readme.md

 This command checks for a validate method on the active model, if invalid it will save the details of the post, collect errors and return the user to the referring form.

 ## Database Behaviours
+### Notifiable
+Allows for sending emails on database events.

 ### Relatable
 Allows for relationships between tables.
 Provides belongs to and has many relationships